Sharing how we travelled to Europe on a budget and my tips for you!

 How Did we Manage to Travel for 3 Months?

 The answer is not glamorous.
 We both worked very hard for the past 2 years since we graduated from university and we saved a lot.
-We’re not rich, but we managed to save enough to plan a wedding and travel to Europe in the same year.
+We are fortunate and we managed to save enough to plan a wedding and travel to Europe in the same year.
 It wasn’t easy, but we managed.

 The other question was time.
 How did we manage to take 3 months off (4 months if you count being away for our wedding in our hometown)?
 Here we were lucky.
 Shaun has a government job and was able to take a 3 month leave (unpaid of course), while still keeping his job upon return.
 He used up all of his accumulated vacation time for the 4th month.
 As for me, I work a casual job at the hospital and I work for myself.
 Working for myself was possible while we were traveling, so I just planned for that.
 As for my casual job, I was marked as unavailable for that period of time and they were very understanding.
 That’s it.